Christian supremacy: In the United States

 Christian supremacy was used as one justification for stealing lands from Native Americans and enslaving Africans around the founding of the United States.
 The philosophy that gave Americans entitlement to the land inhabited by natives is known as Manifest Destiny.

-In the 1930s, Father Coughlin believed in and hoped to promote Christian supremacy by recruiting a militia he called the Christian Front.
+In the 1930s, the antisemitic Catholic Father Coughlin believed in and hoped to promote Christian supremacy by recruiting a militia that he called the Christian Front.

-Erik Prince of the mercenary company Blackwater was accused of being a Christian supremacist and deploying Christian supremacists to Iraq that he hoped would murder Iraqis.
+Erik Prince of the mercenary company Blackwater was accused of being a Christian supremacist and deploying Christian supremacists to Iraq, who he hoped would murder Iraqis.
 The company used large amounts of imagery from the Crusades.

-The growing role of Christian supremacy in the GOP since Donald Trump's election in 2016 has drawn concern from leaders of other faiths.
+The growing role of Christian supremacy in the U.S. Republican Party since Donald Trump's election in 2016 has drawn concern from leaders of other faiths.
 Al Sharpton and Doug Pagitt both called for Christians to reject Christian supremacy ideas promoted by Trump in 2020.

-The storming of the US Capitol following the fallout of false accusations of electoral fraud was partially motivated by Christian nationalism which was undergirded by notions of Christian supremacy with many rioters flying the Appeal to heaven flag and extensive use of Christian imagery albeit with heavy use of militarized themes.
+The January 6 United States Capitol attack after from false accusations of electoral fraud was partially motivated by Christian nationalism, which was undergirded by notions of Christian supremacy, with many rioters flying the Pine Tree Flag and extensive use of Christian imagery albeit with heavy use of militarized themes.

 In 2021, NBC published an article outlining how some Asian American Christians felt discrimination within their churches, citing professors Lucas Kwong and K. Christine Pae on the connections between white supremacy and Christian supremacy.
 Kristin Kobes Du Mez described Mike Johnson as believing in Christian supremacy.

 Dutch Sheets has promoted the belief of Christian supremacy.

-Ziklag was described by Matthew D. Taylor as a Christian supremacist organization working to ensure the election of Donald Trump in 2024.
+Ziklag was described by Matthew D. Taylor as a Christian supremacist organization working to ensure the election of Trump in 2024.